joebustard/Barnacle/Make3D/Make3D/Data/ReadMe.txt

   Added option to move the origin to the centroid point in the ribbed fuselage control Added shell mode to fuselage when front or back selected.
 Allows user to make a hollow fuselage from the parts Added ellipsoid tool.
-  Added first cut of text replace to script editor Added first cut of U Bracket tool
+  Added first cut of text replace to script editor.
+  Added first cut of U Bracket tool
   Added new csg operation "Extract" creates two groups.
 One containing the difference between two objects and the other the "Intersection"